Nathalie Ribeiro: Black belt career

 Leite promoted Ribeiro to black belt on 12 March 2018.
 As a black belt she won bronze at the 2018 World Championship, silver at the 2019 IBJJF American National in her weight division and gold in open class, Ribeiro then won gold at the 2019 World No-GI Championship.
 The following year she finished third at the 2020 European Open and won the Pan No-Gi championship.
 In 2021 she became Pan champion in both Gi and No-Gi; Ribeiro then won silver at the World No-GI in the middleweight division and finished third at the World Championship in the lightweight division.
 At the 2022 European Open she won gold in her weight class and bronze in open class (absolute) becoming European champion for the first time.
 At the 2022 Pan Jiu-Jitsu Championship Ribeiro defeated Ffion Davies, who she had previously never beaten in four matches, winning the title for the second time.
 In June Ribeiro won bronze at the 2022 World Championship.

+2023-2024

 Ribeiro competed in a superfight against Janaina Lebre in the IBJJF FloGrappling Grand Prix 2023 on March 3, 2023 and won the match 3-2 on points.
+At the IBJJF Santa Cruz International Open on April 22nd, 2023, Ribeiro won gold in the lightweight division.
+She then competed at the IBJJF San Diego Spring Open 2023 on May 20, winning gold in the featherweight division.

+Ribeiro competed at the IBJJF Master World Championship on September 2, 2023, where she won the master 1 lightweight division.

+Ribeiro competed in a superfight against Luiza Monteiro at ADXC 1 on October 20, 2023.
+She lost the match by unanimous decision.

+Ribeiro was invited to compete in the women's lightweight division of The Crown on November 19, 2023 along with Brianna Ste-Marie, Janaina Lebre, and Luiza Monteiro.
+She won a silver medal at the event.

+Ribeiro then won gold medals in the lightweight and absolute divisions of the IBJJF Houston Open on April 13, 2024, before also winning the lightweight division of the IBJJF Orange County Open on April 21, 2024.

+Ribeiro won a gold medal in the featherweight division of the IBJJF World Championship 2024 on June 1, 2024.